Portable toilet: History

 The close stool, built as an article of furniture, is one of the earliest forms of portable toilet.
 They can still be seen in historic house museums such as Sir George-Étienne Cartier National Historic Site in Old Montreal, Canada.
 The velvet upholstered close stool used by William III is on display at Hampton Court Palace; see Groom of the Stool.

 Early versions of the "Elsan chemical closet" ("closet" meaning a small room, see water closet, WC, and earth closet) were sold at Army & Navy Stores.
 Their use in World War II bomber aircraft is described at some length by the Bomber Command Museum of Canada; in brief, they were not popular with either the flying crew or the ground crew.

 African-Americans living under Jim Crow laws (i.e. before the Civil Rights Act of 1964) faced severe challenges.
 Public toilets were segregated by race, and many restaurants and gas stations refused to serve black people, so some travellers carried a portable toilet in the trunk of their car.

-Since 1974, Grand Canyon guides rafting on the Colorado River have used ammo boxes as portable toilets, typically with a removable toilet seat, according to the Museum of Northern Arizona in Flagstaff, Arizona.
+Since 1974, Grand Canyon guides rafting on the Colorado River have used ammunition boxes as portable toilets, typically with a removable toilet seat, according to the Museum of Northern Arizona in Flagstaff, Arizona.